MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ### Remarks

-The function object is invoked for each element in the range and does not need to return the same value each time it is called.
+The function object is invoked for each element in the range and doesn't need to return the same value each time it's called.
 It may, for example, read from a file or refer to and modify a local state.
 The generator's result type must be convertible to the value type of the forward iterators for the range.

 The range referenced must be valid; all pointers must be dereferenceable and, within the sequence, the last position must be reachable from the first by incrementation.